 Not everyone can afford to go hybrid.
 An app like GasBuddy can help you find the cheapest gas around.
 Keeping your tires properly inflated and driving at a steady speed can also help you burn through less fuel.

 While you can’t control every factor that impacts rates (like age, gender, and past claims), there are ways to lower your insurance premiums.
 Like shopping around, even if you’re generally happy with your current insurer, and asking about bundling deals.
 Like a policy that combines home and auto coverage.
 Paying more upfront — like annually vs. monthly — might get you a discount.

 True.
 And this is probably your biggest monthly expense.
 Good news: rent is also negotiable.
 Talk to your landlord about why you should pay less, based on what similar properties in your area cost.
 You could offer to sign a longer lease or pay a few months' worth of rent upfront to make it a win-win.
 If they won’t budge, you might be able to get another concession, like a smaller security deposit, free parking, or upgraded appliances.

 If you own, look into whether refinancing your mortgage is a smart move.
 Especially if your credit score has improved since you took out your original mortgage.
+(And before interest rates rise too much.)
 The higher your score, the better interest rate you'll likely qualify for.

 Other options to cut housing costs: downsizing and getting a roommate.
 Not so easy to do.
 But if you want to save a lot, they’re worth considering.

 Prices have been going up, up, up.
-And the trend is expected to continue through most of 2022.
+And the trend isn’t going anywhere anytime soon.
 That might mean your budget needs an overhaul.
 Cutting unnecessary expenses, negotiating regular bills, and being mindful about energy usage at home could add up to a lot more savings.